DionneSD/DionneSD/README.md

 # Well hello there, I'm Dionne! 👋

-I'm a junior full stack developer with a passion for building accessible web applications.
+I'm a full stack developer with a passion for building accessible web applications.
 I'm curious, self-motivated, and love collaborating with others.

 ## 🛠 Technical Skills